hashicorp/vault/website/source/docs/auth/kubernetes.html.md

 ### RBAC Configuration

-Service Accounts used in this backend will need to have access to the TokenReview API.
+The Service Account used to lookup Tokens in this backend will need to have access to the TokenReview API.
 If Kubernetes is configured to use Role Based Access Control the Service Account should be granted permissions to access this API.
-The following example ClusterRoleBinding could be used to grant these permissions:
+The following example ClusterRoleBinding could be used to grant these
+permissions:

 ```
 apiVersion: rbac.authorization.k8s.io/v1beta1